Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 ### filter

+{{%notice warning%}}
+This functionality will be deprecated and you should use hiddenRow with expressions instead.
+Please read more about hiddenRow [here](/app/development/ux/fields/grouping/repeating/#hide-rows-within-repeating-groups).
+{{% /notice %}}

 Support to filter elements in group, so that only the elements matching the defined criteria are displayed.
 E.g. in a group displaying work experience, only display the elements where the workplace was Oslo.
 List of criteria is based on values of one or more fields in the group, on the format: